cbodin/VeloxPHP/README.md

 ## Installation
 - Rename the *example.settings.php* file to *settings.php* inside the *application* folder.
+- The *application/files* folder should be writable by the user running the script.
 - (optionally) Create a composer.json file in the project root directory and add all external libraries you want.
 Velox will autoload them when they are being used.
 Read more about [Composer](http://getcomposer.org/).

 ## External libraries